uitdots/nvim/README.md

 ## Note

-If NvChad UI's color is broken, use the command: `:NvChadBase46LoadAllHighLights`
+If NvChad UI's color is broken, use the command: `:NvChadLoadAllHighlights`

 ## References